lauracion/lacion/content/post/2019-07-14-my-first-user.md

 * *There is not such thing as R vs Python divide.
 It is rather absurd and (to my satisfaction) this was a recurrent point throughout useR!
 David belongs to many open source communities.
 He told us that he came to R for the software and stayed for the community.*

-* *The speakers presented major players in the community such as the [R Foundation](https://www.r-project.org/foundation/), the [R Consortium](https://www.r-consortium.org/), the [R Core Team](https://www.r-project.org/contributors.html), [CRAN](https://cran.r-project.org/), industry, communities such as general and R-Ladies RUGs, and their interactions.*
+* *The speakers presented major players in the community such as the [R Foundation](https://www.r-project.org/foundation/), the [R Consortium](https://www.r-consortium.org/), the [R Core Team](https://www.r-project.org/contributors.html), [CRAN](https://cran.r-project.org/), industry, taskforces such as [R-Forwards](https://forwards.github.io/), communities such as general and R-Ladies RUGs, and their interactions.*

 And a lot more happenned in this session but by this time of the day that started aboard a red-eye transatlantic flight, I shut down.
 The rest of my memories are blur.
 Except for: